Updated: Oct 14, 2021

 Continue to learn

 Education is an area that is always evolving.
-If you have been in the game for a while, you will have noticed that trends come, go and circle round.
+If you have been in the game for a while, you will have noticed that trends come, go and circle around.
 However, the best teachers are the ones who are committed to being life-long learners themselves.
 Putting up a wall every time a new idea is introduced isn’t going to get you far.
 Give new things a go and then make an educated decision of how you want to progress from there.

 Eat healthy snacks